 A day or two later, seek out ways to turn those nos into yeses.
 If your response has to be a no, try to phrase it so it’s positive.

 Get your free download.

 I’ve included a free downloadable reference sheet of examples for positive messages and alternatives to “no”.
-All you have to do is subscribe to The Deliberate Mom’s newsletter, and this reference sheet is yours!
-Plus, you’ll get complimentary LIFETIME ACCESS to my printable library… all of this, for FREE!
-The sign-up form is at the end of this post.
+All you have to do is click the download button below and this reference sheet is yours!

 Will you do me a favour?
 Share in the comments, do you struggle with saying “no” too much and what are you going to do to try to fix it?
 Then share this article with your parenting tribe.